 A central characteristic of scientific knowledge is that it is based on systematic observations in empirical research studies.
 This is also true for management/organizational knowledge about human behaviour, which is based on observations from research studies in natural settings and laboratories.
 To familiarize students with the methods of scientific research studies in management and to provide first-hand experiences with the procedures presented in lectures, MOS 1021 includes a mandatory research experience component.
-This research experience component requires students to do one of the following:
+This research experience component requires students to earn three research credits.